MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ### Streaming player

-Azure Media Player is also being retired as of June 30, 2024.
+As Azure Media Player is also being retired as of June 30, 2024, updated VI accounts don't use it.
+Once you have updated your account, newly indexed videos as well as migrated videos won't be playable by Azure Media Player.
 If you have been using the VI streaming endpoint to stream videos, you must choose a different player that supports Dash or HLS packaging and the use of a token in the request.

 ### Streaming and Streaming endpoints